reactphp/async/README.md

 React/Async will not automagically change blocking code to be async.
 You need to have an actual event loop and non-blocking libraries interacting with that event loop for it to work.
 You can use `react/event-loop` for this, but you don't have to.
-As long as you have a callback-based API, it can be used with this library.
+As long as you have a callback-based API that runs in an event loop, it can be used with this library.

+*You must be running inside an event loop for react/async to make any sense whatsoever!*

 ## Install